 COALS AND CERAMICS - See the relevant section in the Installation Guide of these instructions.
+Do not create dust from the coals.
+Clean gently in the open air.
+Replace components with original spares only as necessary.

 9.0 LIST OF SPARES